Blog Loss Of Use Car Insurance

 If you own a car, you know that it is vital to have an active policy before you hit the road.
 But what about additional protection like loss of use car insurance?

-Accidents are an unfortunate reality, and so are delays in vehicle repairs or claim settlements after the fact.
-You can’t afford to be without your vehicle for even a short time.
-Loss of use coverage is specifically crafted to provide you with a transportation solution during this uncertain period.
+Accidents are unfortunate, and so are delays in vehicle repairs or claim settlements after the fact.
+You can’t afford to be without your vehicle for a short time.
+Loss of use coverage is specifically crafted to provide a transportation solution during this uncertain period.

 Loss of use coverage, or temporary vehicle replacement, is an optional add-on to your auto insurance policy.
 This policy endorsement is handy when your vehicle requires replacement or repair due to damage.